 Securing a place at a reputed company or institution is like a dream come true moment.
 For convincing the employer and compelling them to trust the expertise of the candidate, a letter of reference or recommendation letter will be needed.
-At some point in your life, you may need to write a reference letter for someone who you know for years, have work with or have any personal relation.
+At some point in your life, you may need to write a reference letter for someone who you know for years, have worked with, or have any personal relationship with.
 You must know how to write a reference letter because it can create wonders.
 The letter of reference issued by you can be an added value to someone’s career or can be the reason for their downfall.
 Therefore, you should be very careful while articulating it.

-Professional Reference letters are those that are issued by the teachers, professors, clients, colleagues and former employer.
+Professional Reference letters are those that are issued by teachers, professors, clients, colleagues, and former employers.
 This letter includes detailed information about the applicant’s position of responsibility and contributions to the organization.
 It is issued by those with whom the applicant is professionally connected.

 This kind of reference letter has a description of the candidate’s educational background.
 It is generally issued by the teachers and professors of the candidate.
 This letter includes their educational accomplishments.